iheid-library/iheiddown/README.md

 just turn to your main .Rmd file (‘Untitled.Rmd’ in our case) and either click the `Knit` button at the top or use the keyboard shortcut `Shift-Cmd-K` (Mac) or `Shift-Ctrl-K` (Windows).

+Finally, please check out the package website’s thesis article for a more detailed look at the contents of your thesis project and a step by step guide on how to generate one.

 <!--
 ## Knitting individual chapters